Photo: Robin Farquhar-Thomson

 His bestselling debut novel, THE YOUNG TEAM (Picador, 2020), is inspired by his experiences.
 It won a Betty Trask Award, a Somerset Maugham Award, and the Scots Book o the Year 2021.

 In 2021, Graeme presented Scotland: The Rave, a documentary broadcast by the BBC that explored Scotland’s rave and PCDJ culture, subsequently nominated for a BAFTA Scotland and RTS Scotland Award 2022.
+His second documentary series, Street Gangs, where Graeme reflects on his own past as an ex-gang member to try to understand life inside a modern gang, aired on the BBC in October 2023.

 In 2023, Graeme was chosen as one of Granta’s Best of Young British Novelists, an accolade that is awarded once a decade.